About

 Doing action research means we are working together to think about problems to make change happen.
 We try things out in real life and then look back on what we did to think about what we learnt.

-We are making lots of art, running many workshops, visiting new places, and meeting new people to think about ways to develop as an artist.
-This includes:
+Our first research project ‘Irregular Art Schools’ ran between February 2021 to July 2023.
+We created lots of art, ran many workshops, visited new places, and met new people to think about ways to develop as an artist.
+This included:

 • Collaborating with Assembly House to experience a different kind of studio and test out peer learning approaches.